EricaLinaG/Emacsn/README.md

       - `make reinstall-default-profiles`

 ### See how profile entries are made.
+  - `cat profile-template.txt`
+  - Look at _profiles.mk_           - These are the installations.
-  - Look at _~/.emacs-profiles.el_
+  - Look at _~/.emacs-profiles.el_  - These are the boot entries
   - Compare that to _Emacsn/emacs-profiles-orig.el_.
-    Persistent profile definitions live there so you have them with every install of Emacsn.
+    Persistent profile boot definitions live there so you have them with every install of Emacsn.

 ### Change the git remote for __dev__ to SSH.